MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-building-a-team.md

 - Export and import bots using solutions
 - Create a chatbot in Microsoft Teams
 - Topic design
-- Extend your bot using Bot Framework Composer (Optional)
+- Extend your bot using Bot Framework Skill (Optional)
 - Add a telephone number to your bot using AudioCodes (Optional)

 | **PVA Architecture Series** |